Delhi Development Authority: After Independence

-Thus, in order to plan Delhi and to check its rapid and haphazard growth, the Central Government appointed a Committee under the chairmanship of Sh.
+Thus, to plan Delhi and to check its rapid and haphazard growth, the Central Government appointed a Committee under the chairmanship of Sh.
 G D. Birla in 1950.
 This Committee recommended a Single Planning & Controlling Authority for all the urban areas of Delhi.
-Consequently, the Delhi Development (Provisional) Authority - DDPA - was constituted by promulgating the Delhi (Control of Building Operations) Ordinance, 1955 with the primary objective of ensuring the development of Delhi in accordance with a plan.
+Consequently, the Delhi Development (Provisional) Authority - DDPA - was constituted by promulgating the Delhi (Control of Building Operations) Ordinance, 1955 with the primary objective of ensuring the development of Delhi by a plan.

-The aforementioned ordinance was replaced the Delhi Development Act, 1957 and on 30th December, 1957, the Delhi Development Authority acquired its present name and role.
+The aforementioned ordinance was replaced by the Delhi Development Act, 1957 and on 30 December 1957, the Delhi Development Authority acquired its present name and role.

 Master plans

 The DDA master plan was formed in 1962 to ensure an organized and structured development of Delhi.
-This included identification of new land that can be developed into residential properties and as well as be made into self-contained colonies by providing ample commercial office and retail complexes.
+This included the identification of new land that could be developed into residential properties and be made into self-contained colonies by providing ample commercial offices and retail complexes.
 The DDA master plan was revised in 1982 to formulate the Master Plan 2001 and then re-revised in 2007 to form the Delhi Master Plan 2021.
 The DDA is currently preparing its 4th master plan for the year of 2041.

 Housing

-The development of housing projects by DDA commenced in 1967 with the construction of houses and providing the basic amenities like electricity, water supply, sewage disposal along with other infrastructure facilities.
-The new projects undertaken instigate with recognition of project sites, public announcement about the new DDA housing schemes in various categories through newspapers and other media advertisements, formal acceptance of the applications, a transparent draw system for short-listing of the applicants and finally allotment of the property.
+The development of housing projects by DDA commenced in 1967 with the construction of houses and providing basic amenities like electricity, water supply, sewage disposal along other infrastructure facilities.
+The new projects undertaken instigate recognition of project sites, a public announcement about the new DDA housing schemes in various categories through newspapers and other media advertisements, formal acceptance of the applications, a transparent draw system for short-listing of the applicants and finally allotment of the property.

-Some popular DDA housing schemes of the past include the New Pattern Registration Scheme that offers home registration along with the property purchase, Janta Housing Registration Scheme that offers house registrations for the economically weaker section category and Ambedkar Awas Yojana that allotted Janta, LIG & MIG (lower and middle income group) category flats to the SC/ST registrants.
+Some popular DDA housing schemes of the past include the New Pattern Registration Scheme which offers home registration along with the property purchase, Janta Housing Registration Scheme which offers house registrations for the economically weaker section category and Ambedkar Awas Yojana allotted Janta, LIG & MIG (lower and middle-income group) category flats to the SC/ST registrants.
 The residential land is allotted to individual applicants, the farmers whose land is acquired for development and group housing societies through public auction.